 During the year ended December 31, 2020, the Company issued notes convertible into ordinary shares and/or redeemable in cash, with attached warrants.
-This financial instrument includes: a debt component related to the convertible notes (measured at amortized cost), a derivative instrument related to the conversion option of the convertible notes (measured at fair value through profit or loss in accordance with IFRS 9) and an equity instrument related to the warrants (measured at fair value at the issuance date in equity instruments in accordance with IAS 32).
-Transactions costs are allocated to the debt component, the derivative instrument and the equity instrument in proportion to their respective estimated values.
+This financial instrument includes: a hybrid component related to the convertible notes (measured at fair value through profit or loss in accordance with IFRS 9) and an equity instrument related to the warrants (measured at fair value at the issuance date in equity instruments in accordance with IAS 32).
+Transactions costs are recognized in financial expenses at the issuance date of the convertible notes.